 - Directions for treatment

-- Get a small ice cream bucket or other small bucket and make the solution (as directed on the label) and soak your hedgie.
-I put enough warm water in the bucket so the hedgie has to keep nose out of the water.
+- Get a small ice cream bucket or other small bucket and make the solution (as directed on the label) and soak your hedgehog.
+I put enough warm water in the bucket so the hedgehog has to keep their nose out of the water.
 Soak back and legs but avoid ears and nose.

 - Thoroughly dry, add olive oil to skin